hnlearndev/blog/contents/posts/0004-20250905-deploy-my-own-blog-finally.md

 Your best guess?

-- At the time this blog is built, available solutions are really scarce.
-Please, take a look at the repo [awesome-leptos](https://github.com/leptos-rs/awesome-leptos) ans start counting to confirm my statement.
+- At the time this blog was built, available solutions were really scarce.
+Please, take a look at the repo [awesome-leptos](https://github.com/leptos-rs/awesome-leptos) and start counting to confirm my statement.
 - Material exposure is limited to AI models.
 - Even if there are, they might not function under the fast-paced progress of the Rust-lang and Leptos framework.